-Regardless of context, it is always advisable to see your doctor if you have any new or recurrent medical concerns.
+Regardless of context, it is always advisable to see your doctor if you have any new medical concerns.
 However, in many states you can see a physical therapist without seeing your doctor first.
-Depending on if the state has Direct Access, you may not need a prescription from your doctor before seeing a physical therapist.
+If your state has Direct Access, you do not need a prescription from your doctor before seeing a physical therapist, provided your insurance company does not place any limitations on this.
+New York, New Jersey and Connecticut all allow for direct access, and as a result, Hospital for Special Surgery offers direct access to its patients.
 Physical therapists are trained to look out for the possibility of symptoms originating from a disease process outside of a musculoskeletal origin.
 For example, many cardiac, respiratory, and gastrointestinal disorders can cause referred pain to various parts of the body that often mimic the pains of arthritis or a musculoskeletal injury.
 Certain medications can also have side effects that impair muscle, tendon, or ligament health.
-If there is any doubt, the physical therapist should refer you back to your physician or to a specialist for further examination and testing.
-Nonetheless, consulting your physician before seeing a physical therapist is always advisable.
+If there is any doubt, the physical therapist will refer you back to your physician or to a specialist for further examination and testing.

 Q3.
 What sorts of acute injuries require physical therapy for recovery?

-After any acute injury, it is important to first consult with your physician before seeing a physical therapist.
 Many of the acute injuries seen by physical therapists are ligament sprains (i.e. ankle sprain), muscle strains (i.e. hamstring strain), or inflammation in a tendon (i.e. Achilles tendonitis).
 These types of acute injuries can occur in patients of any age and activity level.
 Back pain is another common complaint warranting a physical therapy referral.
 An acute onset of back pain can be precipitated by variety of activities, and its cause may be due to multiple factors.
 Back pain can be caused by an injury to a back muscle, ligament, vertebral disk, or to the vertebral bone itself.
-Therefore, seeing a doctor after any acute injury is always recommended to ensure the injury has been identified correctly so it can be treated most effectively.
+Therefore, seeing a clinician, whether it be a doctor, NP, PA or PT after an acute injury is always recommended to ensure the injury has been identified correctly so it can be treated most effectively.

 Q4.
 What should I expect during my first visit?